• Skip to primary navigation

 • For a variation, instead of sautéing the celery, blend it with the tomatoes, onion and garlic.
 This will give the broth a little bit of a different flavor.

-• If you like, add a cup of chopped broccoli, cauliflower or both when you add the zucchini.
-Add an additional cup of water and broth to make sure your soup doesn't come out too thick.
+• If you like, add a cup of chopped broccoli when you add the zucchini.
+You can add an additional cup of water and broth to make sure your soup doesn't come out too thick.

 Did you try this recipe?Leave me a comment and star rating below or mention @everydaylatina on Instagram!